Alfresco/alfresco-ng2-components/docs/core/format-space.pipe.md

 ---
+Title: Format Space pipe
-Added: v2.0.0
+Added: v3.0.0
 Status: Active
-Last reviewed: 2018-11-19
+Last reviewed: 2018-11-27
 ---

 # Format Space pipe

-Replace all the white space in a string into a character given.
+Replaces all the white space in a string with a supplied character.

 ## Basic Usage